-The Trust Equality and Diversity Policy sets out our commitment to promoting equality of opportunity for all, and ensuring that staff and patients are free from discrimination.
+The Trust Equality and Diversity Policy sets out our commitment to promoting equality of opportunity for all and ensuring that staff and patients are free from discrimination.
 The policy sets out clear responsibilities for directors, managers, staff, patients and visitors.

-All staff joining the Trust as part of the induction programme take part in a dedicated Equality and Diversity session.
-During 2015/16 the equality and diversity induction programme has been reviewed and reinvigorated to ensure we continue develop and improve the information provided to staff.
+All staff joining the Trust as part of the induction programme takes part in a dedicated Equality and Diversity session.
+During 2015/16 the equality and diversity induction programme has been reviewed and reinvigorated to ensure that we continue to develop and improve the information provided to staff.
 The new programme has received positive feedback.